-On January 2011, the Mongolian Prime Minister His Excellency Sukhbaataryn Batbold and, in December of the same year, the President of Mongolia, His Excellency Tsakhiagiin Elbegdorj paid official visits to Kuwait.
-During these visits the Mongolian side expressed interest in developing collaboration in the mining, agriculture, health, education, scientific and other sectors, and to attracting investments from Kuwait in the exploration of mineral resources.
-The Mongolian side also expressed gratitude to Kuwait for a decision to increase the number of scholarships for Mongolian students.
-The two sides also affirmed their willingness to supply oil to Mongolia from Kuwait and to cooperate in exploiting nuclear energy for peaceful purposes.”
+The Mongolian side also expressed interest in developing collaboration in the mining, agriculture, health, education, scientific and other sectors, and to attracting investments from Kuwait in the exploration of mineral resources.
+Kuwait for its part affirmed its willingness to supply oil to Mongolia and to cooperate in exploiting nuclear energy for peaceful purposes.

 In April 2013, the Minister of Foreign Affairs of Mongolia, H.E.
 Luvsanvandan Bold, paid an official visit to Kuwait.
 During this visit, he met and held discussions with Kuwait’s Deputy Prime Minister and Minister of Foreign Affairs H.E.
 Sheikh Sabah Al Khaled Al Hamad Al Sabah.
 On that occasion, the two ministers signed an important MoU on the Waiver of Visa Requirements for Holders of Diplomatic, Special and Official passports of the two countries.
 “This was a very important step for further development of relationship between Mongolia and Kuwait and our government has approved the agreement.
 We are now waiting for approval from the government of Kuwait,” revealed the ambassador.